-- 1. By default, the tool file keil2makefile.py is under the directory SDK_Folder\tools\gcc.
+- 1. By default, the tool file keil2makefile.py is under the directory SDK_Folder\build\gcc.
 (Note: It is not keil2make.py.) - 2.
 The keil2makefile.py script and the .uvprojx file shall be under the same directory while in use, to ensure the paths of source files and header files that makefiles refer to after file conversion are correct. - 3.
 Copy the keil2makefile.py file under the Keil_5 directory of the target application project.
-For ble_app_hrs, copy the script to the directory: SDK_Folder\projects\ble\ble_peripheral\ble_app_hrs\keil_5.
+For ble_app_hrs, copy the script to the directory: SDK_Folder\projects\ble\ble_peripheral\ble_app_hrs\keil_5. - 4.
+Leave the command-line interface and enter the target path.
+Run the command provided as follows.
+The project ble_app_hrs is used as an example in this chapter.
+You can see the command, makefile, and .lds files as follows: